Debut Feature by Vuk Lungulov-Klotz ’16 at Sundance and Berlin FF

 A Chilean-Serbian filmmaker raised between Chile, New York City, and Serbia, Lungulov-Klotz is also an alum of the Tribeca Film Institute and the Ryan Murphy HALF Initiative Program.

-As a transgender storyteller, he hopes to expand queer narratives.
-His work focuses on intimate moments we often miss if we’re not looking.
+As a transgender storyteller, he hopes to expand queer narratives through work that focuses on intimate moments we often miss if we’re not looking.

 His trans-themed short film, Still Liam, was his senior project and part of the Inside Out 2017 Toronto LGBT Film Festival, the GAZE International LGBT Film Festival, and was an award-winner at the Trans Stellar Film Festival.